Human SATB Homeobox Protein 2 (SATB2) Protein

 Description

-Human SATB Homeobox Protein 2 (SATB2) Protein is a Recombinant Human protein expressed in E. coli.
+Human SATB Homeobox Protein 2 (SATB2) Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto